Azhovan/mailbox/readme.md

  * GET **/api/messages/?offset=0&&limit=10&&status=read**    (this will get 10 first messages with status read )
  * GET **/api/v1/messages**  (get all messages)

- #### Authentication
- This project uses Basic Authentication, it means there is no saved sessions, and all request should contains username and password

 #### Sample PostMan collection
 [postmanLinks](https://www.getpostman.com/collections/915609b8bd2d9f310de9)